tarantool/doc/doc/reference/reference_lua/box_session.rst

 .. function:: exists(id)

-    :return: 1 if the session exists, 0 if the session does not exist.
+    :return: true if the session exists, false if the session does not exist.
-    :rtype:  number
+    :rtype:  boolean

 .. _box_session-peer: